slinlee/tree-sitter-solidity/README.md

 ![badge](https://action-badges.now.sh/JoranHonig/tree-sitter-solidity)
 [![npm version](https://badge.fury.io/js/tree-sitter-solidity.svg)](https://badge.fury.io/js/tree-sitter-solidity)

+> 💁This fork was created to support [Helix Editor](https://github.com/helix-editor/helix).
+The only difference is that the `src/` directory and generated files are committed to the repo. ( [#1853](https://github.com/helix-editor/helix/issues/1853) https://github.com/slinlee/tree-sitter-solidity/pull/1)

 > 💡 this grammar is still in development, the structure of the generated AST is not stable

 This repository contains a grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).